nrc/why-rust/content/index.md

 # gRPC

-- RPC system developed by Google
+- IPC system developed by Google
 - based on http2 and protobufs
 - multi-language support
 - unary and streaming protocols